inoculator/SnapshotManager/Readme.md

 ## prologue

-This code comes from a very indivitualistique environment.
+This code comes from a very individualistic environment.
 As someone who is working with Powershell on a daily base,
 I wanted to step forward on my private Linux environment, switching from BASH to PWSH.
 Most of the regular maintenance I try to automate using Jenkins, while the infrastructure is based on QEMU as hypervisor.